 The alternative to the needs-based approach is to focus on the capacity, skills and assets of a community.
 Find the strengths that exist in a community and build upon them to reduce the issues.
 This model sees people as the best solvers of their own problems, empowering community members to take action to organize.
 It begins with mapping the assets and strengths of a community.
 Every community has a unique portfolio of assets which can be assembled into new combinations, opportunities and sources of revenue (Kretzmann, 1993).

 There are many assets and social benefits to party culture.
 Participatory and immersive parties can include nearly every art form in one event.
-This includes music, dance, visual art, lighting, decor, performance, fashion, multi-media and interactive art.
-It is vital for the health of our communities to get people out of their houses to mingle and socialize.
+This includes music, dance, visual art, lighting, decor, performance, fashion, multi-media and interactive art, plus handmade goods from local vendors.
+It is vital for the health of our communities to get people out of their houses to socialize and share space.
 It is essential to provide a safe space for people who may feel discriminated against in mainstream venues.
 In participatory events, attendees become participants who become contributors and potential producers of new projects or events.
 As people feel part of a community, they start to contribute to that community and work towards a collective vision or goal.